MDM420/ProjectBigCalculator/README.md

 ## How to use:

 1- Input a number 1-6 that each number especifies a part of the menu.
 2- 1.
-Create Account, this is the first thing you must do before doing anything else.
+Create Account, this is the first thing you must do before doing anything else (disclamer the account number is one less than the program gives you, Ex: it gives you 1042 but in fact 1041.
 3- 2.
 Deposit, to deposite an amount of cash.
 4- 3.
 Withdraw, to withdrw an amount of cash.
 5- 4.
 Check Balance, it check the balance from the account created.